arvigeus/AZ-204/Questions/Blob Storage.md

 ---

+Question: You are developing a service that organizes uploaded documents into containers in Azure Blob Storage.
+Your application assigns metadata to each container, including user names and titles that may contain international characters (e.g., Vietnamese or Bulgarian diacritics).
+You use the `SetMetadata` method on a `BlobContainerClient` to store this metadata.
+During testing, you discover that the metadata appears corrupted or incomplete when retrieved.
+You need to ensure the metadata is stored and retrieved correctly without losing any special characters.

+What should you do?

+- [x] Convert the metadata values to Base64 before storing them.
+- [ ] Re-save metadata again to ensure values are stored properly.
+- [ ] Encode the values in UTF-8 and pass them directly to `SetMetadata`.
+- [ ] Change the storage account's encoding settings to allow Unicode metadata.
+- [ ] `SetMetadata` is not a valid method on a `BlobContainerClient` object.

+Answer: Azure Storage metadata only supports ASCII characters.
+If you need to store non-ASCII characters (e.g., Unicode), you must encode them, and Base64 is the standard workaround.

+---

 Question: What are the two versions of client-side encryption available in the Azure Blob Storage and Queue Storage client libraries?

 - [x] Version 1 uses Cipher Block Chaining (CBC) mode with AES and Version 2 uses Galois/Counter Mode (GCM) mode with AES